Transforming Local Systems Pathfinder Programme

 We aim to share learning by supporting knowledge exchange through:

-- funding the engagement and support of ‘named’ partners to support and constructively challenge lead pathfinders; this will result in increased uptake and engagement with the principles underpinning the process for hscp
+- funding the engagement and support of ‘named’ partners, to support and constructively challenge lead pathfinders; this is expected to result in increased uptake and engagement with the Programme

-- developing a cloud-based platform of evidence, case examples and other information
+- fostering the use of a we based platform of evidence, case examples and other information

 - feeding back to contribute to the future development of the SAtSD